-K-Meleon is the lightweight browser developed for Windows 32 but systems for low configuration hardware.
+K-Meleon is a lightweight browser developed for Windows 32 but systems for low configuration hardware.
 It is based on the Gecko layout engine developed by Mozilla for Firefox.

-K-Meleon is Free, Open Source software uses the native Windows application programming interface (API).
+K-Meleon is Free, Open Source software that uses the native Windows application programming interface (API).
 However, while writing this article the last stable version of the K-Meleon was released on 2015-09-19 which is quite old.
-Still, it is here just for knowledge if someone would like to try it.
+Still, it is here just for knowing if someone would like to try it.

 Here is the website link for K-Meleon